German for studying

 MA Historical Performance Practice

-MA Harpsichord, Fortepiano, Piano, Piano solo training, Piano duo, Piano chamber music and song interpretation, Correpetition for music theatre, Organ
+MA Harpsichord, Fortepiano, Piano solo, Piano duo, Piano chamber music, Correpetition for music theatre, Organ

 MA Recorder, Baroque oboe, transverse flute, Baroque violin/viola, Baroque cello, viola da gamba/violone